 The eye has appeared many times in unrelated groups of animals.
-There are two main types of eye: the compound eye found in arthropods, and the camera eye.
+There are two main types of eye: the compound eye found in arthropods, and the camera eye, both of which first appeared in the Cambrian explosion.
 The camera eye has evolved independently at least seven times – in mammals (e.g. humans), cephalopods (e.g. squid and octopus), certain annelid worms, cubozoans (a form of jellyfish), and three separate forms of snail.
 Wings allegedly evolved independently no less than four times: in insects, flying reptiles, birds and bats.
 Electrogeneration in fish has appeared independently at least six times and in each case involved the modification of muscle cells.
-Bioluminescence – the ability of creatures to produce their own light with chemicals – is said to have evolved independently 40 to 50 times.
+Bioluminescence – the ability of creatures to produce their own light with chemicals – is said to have evolved independently 40 to 65 times.
 The whale, dolphin, extinct ichthyosaurus of the Mesozoic, and shark all look similar, yet the shark is a fish, the ichthyosaurus was an aquatic reptile, and the whale and dolphin are mammals.
 Other convergences include the production of silk threads by spiders, silk moths, larval caddis flies and weaver ants, sonar-like echolocation systems in microbats, toothed whales and shrews, and warm-bloodedness in birds, mammals and certain fish.

 Palaeobiologist Simon Conway Morris has catalogued the extraordinary variety of convergences in animals and plants.
 He says that the extent and importance of convergence have been consistently underestimated, and that most examples are known only to specialists.
 Descriptions of convergences are full of adjectives like ‘remarkable’, ‘striking’, ‘extraordinary’, ‘astonishing’ and ‘uncanny’.
 Morris says that ‘there is almost a feeling of unease in the similarities’, and that some biologists ‘sense the ghost of teleology looking over their shoulders’.
 Life, he says, ‘shows a kind of homing instinct’;6 the ubiquity of convergence ‘means that life is not only predictable at a basic level, it also has direction’.7 But he has no explanation other than the standard neo-Darwinian tale that similar forms and structures evolve because random mutations are sifted by similar selection pressures, and because there may be only a very limited number of ways of solving particular challenges (e.g. designing an eye).
 However, it is difficult enough to imagine how a complex organ or organism could have evolved even once by a combination of thousands of randomly generated ‘beneficial’ mutations; the idea that it could have happened more than once beggars belief.
 Moreover, when related species independently evolve similar physical traits they sometimes use the same genes to do so – which deals a further blow to the idea that evolution is essentially a random process.8